Why your shaving cream is watery and what to do about it?

 1. Can refrigeration help improve the lifespan of my shaving cream?

 “Soaps don’t have a ‘use by’ date.
 But creams do.
-The lifespan of your shaving cream is supposedly improved by storing your shaving cream in a cool place – what is a cool place throughout the summer? the fridge, probably the veggie drawer but shaving with cold cream somehow doesn’t sound appealing.
-So, use some Fuji film canisters and fill them with a bit of cream (enough for at least a week), keep those in the bathroom and keep the tubs in the fridge.
-Another advantage is that it definitely saves shelf space.”
+The lifespan of your shaving cream is supposedly improved by storing it in a cool place – what is a cool place throughout the summer?
+The fridge is probably the veggie drawer, but shaving with cold cream doesn’t sound appealing.
+So, use some Fuji film canisters and fill them with a bit of cream (enough for at least a week), keep those in the bathroom, and keep the tubs in the fridge.
+Another advantage is that it saves shelf space.”

 2. Is shaving cream a colloid?